-Students are not permitted to use the elevator unless accompanied by an adult.
+Students are not permitted to use the elevator unless they have a documented medical need and are accompanied by an adult.
 Family members are welcome to use the elevator, as needed.

 Emergencies

 In the event that Creative Minds closes early or is evacuated because of an emergency, we will use ParentSquare to notify families by phone, email, and text message.